 Winter in Yosemite is magical!
 We are talking snow covered peaks, frosted trees, frozen waterfalls, frazil ice, little to no crowds, and a heap of activities including ice skating, downhill and cross-country skiing, hot cocoa, quality time next to a roaring fireplace, and more.
 And these are just a few of the essential activities to create your perfect winter family vacation.
 Here are some of the best reasons to visit Yosemite during the winter season:

-Open since 1935, the terrain park located at Glacier Point Road is California’s first official ski area.
-Filled with beginner to intermediate slopes, there are options for the entire family.
-A perfect place to learn how to ski, or perfect your skills.
-Ensure that you bring tire chains and know how to properly use them when required to within the park.
-Otherwise, there are other modes of transportation offered throughout the park.
-And yes, for you avid cross country skiers, the Hut at Glacier Point is open in winter (reservations are required for overnight stays) and rewards with one of the most breathtaking views in the Sierras with Yosemite Valley and Half Dome vistas, the ones willing to do the 21-mile round trip trek.
+Yes, for you avid cross country skiers, Glacier Point rewards with one of the most breathtaking views in the Sierras with Yosemite Valley and Half Dome vistas, the ones willing to do the 21-mile round trip trek.
 Fingers crossed for more snow and don’t forget to check road conditions when traveling to Yosemite by calling 209-372-0200.

 Cuddle next to the Fireplace